 Regular twin beds are 38” x 75” and twin XL beds are 38” x 80”.
 The length of regular twin beds may be too short for some adults.

-Full sized beds are 53” x 75”.
-Since this is the same length of a twin bed, it still may be too short for adults.
+Full-sized beds are 54” x 75”.
+Since this is the same length as a twin bed, it still may be too short for adults.
 If you or your partner is larger than the average bear or you don’t enjoy cuddling every single night, you may want to consider a size upgrade.

 There’s a reason that the queen is the most popular bed on the market.
 Most couples can fit comfortably on this mattress, with 30” of personal space per person.
 They’re also less bulky than larger mattresses and fit comfortably in smaller homes.

 The king is the widest bed you can find, which means maximum comfort and personal space for each person.
-If you push two twin XL beds together, you’ll have the same amount of space as you would on a single king mattress.
+If you push two twin XL beds together, you’ll have the same space as on a single king mattress.

-King size beds are 76” x 80”.
+King-size beds are 76” x 80”.
 You’ll certainly give your home a royal upgrade by treating yourself to the giant bed you might not need but deserve.
 I would suggest going for a black king bed to increase the aesthetic look of your bedroom.

 California King Beds

 The aptly named California king bed is popular among West Coast natives.
-This king size bed is more narrow than the traditional king size bed, but it is a bit longer.
-If you happen to be someone that’s extra tall or that loves to pile dozens of pillows at the top of your bed, this may be the better king option for you.
+This king-size bed is more narrow than the traditional king-size bed, but it is a bit longer.
+If you happen to be someone who’s extra tall or who loves to pile dozens of pillows at the top of your bed, this may be the better king option for you.
 Moreover, you can go for a California canopy bed or a California Queen bed.